-

 Surface Prep

-Before you prime and mesh it’s essential that your surface is completely flat, dry and well consolidated, so that there is no chance of movement.
-Use a small amount of the base coat or a suitable filler to flush out joins and counter-sunk screw holes, then sand until the surface is completely flat.
-See surface prep for full details of preparing surface for microcement.
+Before you prime and mesh it’s essential that your surface is completely flat, dry and well-consolidated, so that there is no chance of movement.
+Use a small amount of Joint Filler or a filler that is suitable for the substrate, to flush out joins and counter-sunk screwholes.
+Then sand until the surface is completely flat.
+See surface prep for full details of preparing surfaces for microcement.

 Applying Primer 100 & Fibreglass Mesh